Handyman vs. general contractor: What can a handyman legally do?

 - Registering with state or local departments

-For example, in California, you must have a license and registration for jobs that are more than $500.
+For example, in California, you must have a license and registration for jobs that are valued at over $500.
 To fulfill those directives, you must:

 - Have proof of 4 years of experience